Arsyamohamedali/SVD-on-MNIST-DATASET/README.md

 # SVD-on-MNIST-DATASET
-1. For the MNIST dataset, apply the feature reduction using singular value decomposition (SVD).
-(8 marks) 2.
-Classify the dataset using logistic regression before applying the feature reduction.
-(3 marks) 3.
-Classify the dataset using logistic regression after applying the feature reduction using SVD.
-(4 marks) 4.
-Find the optimal feature dimension based on the accuracy.
-(7 marks) 5.
-For the optimal feature dimension, evaluate the model before and after applying the feature dimension based on Precision, Recall and F1-Score for each class.
-(8 marks)
+1.For the MNIST dataset, applied feature reduction using singular value decomposition (SVD).

+2. Classified the dataset using logistic regression before applying the feature reduction.

+3. Classified the dataset using logistic regression after applying the feature reduction using SVD.

+4. Found the optimal feature dimension based on the accuracy.

+5. For the optimal feature dimension, evaluated the model before and after applying the feature dimension based on Precision, Recall and F1-Score for each class.